timewave-computer/timewave-computer.github.io/README.md

 # Timewave website
 Powered by Jekyll.

-Some components imported from jekyll [minima](https://github.com/jekyll/minima theme).
-Heads up, we are on minima 2.5 and the docs are for 3.0, so some things may be different.
+Some components imported from [jekyll minima theme](https://github.com/jekyll/minima/tree/2.5-stable).

+ **Warning**, we are on minima 2.5.
+Make sure to use [this branch](https://github.com/jekyll/minima/tree/2.5-stable) for docs.
+Any files or variables not found in here can be found in the minima repository.

 ## Local environment
 1. follow [jekyll set up instructions](https://jekyllrb.com/docs/)